Refinable modeling for unbinned SMEFT analyses: Simulation for inference

 \subsection{Hierarchical data representations and staged event simulation}

-Systematic effects, in general, can modify the predictions at any energy scale.
-As shown in Fig.~\ref{fig:conditional-sequence}, we broadly categorize accordingly in the parton level~(p), the particle level~(ptl), the detector reconstruction level~(reco), and observed features, derived from the reconstruction level and denoted by $\bx$.
-By definition, the observables $\bx$ are the quantities entering Eqs.~\ref{eq:fiducial-pdf}~-~\ref{eq:likelihoodratio-normalized}.
-All other quantities are denoted by $\bz$, including $\bz_{\textrm{reco}}$, which contains, for example, low-level hit patterns in sub-detectors that can, in principle, be accessed in real data.
+Systematic effects can modify predictions at any energy scale.
+As shown in Fig.~\ref{fig:conditional-sequence}, we broadly categorize these into parton level~(p), particle level~(ptl), detector reconstruction level~(reco), and observed features derived from reconstruction, denoted by $\bx$.
+By definition, the observables~$\bx$ are the quantities used in Eqs.~\ref{eq:fiducial-pdf}~-~\ref{eq:likelihoodratio-normalized}.
+All other quantities, including $\bz_{\textrm{reco}}$ (e.g., low-level hit patterns in sub-detectors accessible in real data), are denoted by $\bz$.

-This coarse grouping is a compromise, balancing the detail level with the notational clutter.
-It also reflects the approximate separation of systematic effects at the UV and SMEFT energy scales from the QCD and detector signals' energy scales.
-This staging is not a constraint; extra stages can be introduced as long as an event representation can be defined.
+This grouping strikes a balance between detail and notational simplicity.
+It also reflects the approximate separation of systematic effects from UV and SMEFT energy scales to those relevant to QCD and detector signals.
+This staging is flexible; additional stages can be introduced as long as an event representation can be defined.